BcDemir/ProjectQGame/README.md

 ## Game Features

+- Simplified controls focusing only on angle adjustment
+- Fixed bullet velocity for consistent shooting
 - Precise aiming with 0.10 degree increments for fine control
 - Continuous adjustment when keys are held down
 - Compact reticle-based aiming system for intuitive targeting